San Diego Short-Term Rental Regulations

 Penalties for Non-Compliance

-Civil and criminal remedies and administrative subpoenas per Chapter 1, Article 2 of the Municipal Code; violations reported to Building and Land Use Enforcement (BLUE) team
+City Manager may select regulatory actions without requirement to escalate in severity.
+Civil and criminal remedies available per Chapter 1, Article 2 of the Municipal Code.
+Violations reported to Building and Land Use Enforcement (BLUE) team.
+Administrative citations up to $1,000 issued to guests and hosts for noise/Good Neighbor violations.

 Platform Requirements